Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 EURUSD, “Euro vs US Dollar”

-The EUR/USD pair is rebounding from 1.0705.
-Possibly, today the price may reach the predicted target at 1.0642 or even extend this structure towards 1.0615.
-After that, the instrument may grow to reach 1.0705.
+The EUR/USD pair is trading inside the Expanding Triangle pattern; the market is expected to form the fourth wave with the target at 1.0726.
+Possibly, today the price may fall towards 1.0672 or even 1.0655.
+After that, the instrument may grow to reach 1.0726 and then start another decline towards 1.0614.

 GBPUSD, “Great Britain Pound vs US Dollar”